 Clearing members are required to have primary payment arrangements with PPS banks for each currency in which settlement is incurred.
-These must be supported by contingency arrangements in the event of failure of nominated PPS bank(s), and clearing members must evidence such contingency arrangements at the time of on-boarding and on an ongoing basis at the request of LCH.
+These must be supported by contingency arrangements in the event of failure of nominated PPS bank(s) and clearing members must evidence such contingency arrangements at the time of on-boarding and on an ongoing basis at the request of LCH.
+At the time of onboarding, LCH will test those arrangements prior to the applicant becoming a clearing member.